harleydutton/Tabula-Rasa/tabula-rasa.md

 Some defensive actions require a character to get out of the way to avoid an attack.
 In these cases character will need to spend a movement action in addition to a reaction to make a defensive action.

 #### Reactions
 Reactions are actions that characters can use to act out of turn.
 This is most commonly used for defensive actions.
 Anytime a character uses their reaction they can make a free defensive action.
 Acting out of turn to counterattack, defend yourself or another character, or by holding a major action all require a character's reaction.
+On the subject of ordering, all actions must be able to be reacted to.
+In addition all reactions occur after the action that caused them.

 ##### Counterattacks
 If you want to stab a bitch that tried to stab you, you must consume your major action and your reaction.